sparkflows/sparkflows-docs/docs/azure/databricks-integration-azure.rst

 Upload Fire Core Jar to Databricks
 ----------------------------------

-Upload Fire Insights jar to Databricks.
+Upload Fire Insights Jar to Databricks.
 Fire Insights jobs running on Databricks make use of this jar file.

 Upload ``fire-x.y.z/fire-core-lib/fire-spark_3.2.1-core-3.1.0-jar-with-dependencies.jar`` to Databricks.
 Upload it under Workspace as a Library on to Databricks.

 1. Login to ``Databricks Cluster``.
 ++++++++++++++++++++++++++++++++

-2. Click on ``Workspace`` in the left side pane.
+2. Click on ``Workspace`` located on the left side pane.
 ++++++++++++++++++++++++++++++++

    .. figure:: ../_assets/configuration/azure_workspace.PNG
       :alt: Databricks
       :width: 40%

-3. Create a Install new Library.
+3. Create a new Library.
 ++++++++++++++++++++++++++++++++

    .. figure:: ../_assets/configuration/library_create.PNG
       :alt: Databricks
       :width: 40%

-4. Upload ``fire-spark_3.2.1-core-3.1.0-jar-with-dependencies.jar`` from your machine by Clicking on ``Drop JAR here`` or you may upload in ``dbfs``.
+4. Upload ``fire-spark_3.2.1-core-3.1.0-jar-with-dependencies.jar`` from your machine by clicking on ``Drop JAR here`` or you may upload in ``DBFS``.
 ++++++++++++++++++++++++++++++++

    .. figure:: ../_assets/configuration/uploadlibrary.PNG